Addiction at Work

-There’s a stigma with addiction – that of the addict passing out in an alley somewhere, unable to move, barely able to function at all.
+There’s a stigma with addiction – that of the person with addiction passing out in an alley somewhere, unable to move, barely able to function at all.

 While that image of addiction does come from a real place, there’s a far more prevalent face of addiction out in the world – that of the highly functioning professional.